ve345/CS193HW1/README.md

 ## What is this assignment?

 For this assignment, you will be making a basic shell script to make some changes to a file system.
 A shell script is a useful tool for running multiple terminal commands sequentially.
 For this assignment, all your answers will be placed in the `answers.sh` file.
-Open `answers.sh` in your favorite text editor to answer (e.g. Notepad, gedit, Visual Studio Code, vim, etc.).

 ## When is this due?